Leekinghou/helm-charts/README.md

 ### Adding the Repo 📝

-To add our Helm Chart repository to your Helm setup, run the following command:
+To add the Helm Chart repository to your Helm setup, run the following command:

 ```
 bashCopy code